belgianmobileid/doc/directIntegration/authentication.md

 <b><code>POST https://oidc.<i>[e2e/prd]</i>.itsme.services/clientsecret-oidc/csapi/v0.1/connect/token</code></b>

-To assert the identity of the user, the <code>code</code> received previously need to be exchanged for an ID token and access token.
-During this step, your application has to authenticate itself to our server using a symmetric key.
+To assert the identity of the user, the <code>code</code> received previously needs to be exchanged for an ID token and access token.
+During this step, your application has to authenticate itself to our server using AES keys.

 ### Parameters